Should You Use Your BPO’s AI Solutions?

 The Potential Drawbacks For Using Your BPO’s AI

 As AI becomes less of a tool used by any particular department, and more of a greater business infrastructure, outsourcing your AI could limit its full potential to your organization.
-If your AI stack lives inside your BPO, you lose the ability to shape it around your broader business.
-Instead, your AI stays siloed inside the support function, without the cross-functional reach it could have if you owned the solution yourself.
+If your AI stack lives inside your BPO, insights may not be shared as freely across the organization as they would be if the tool lived in your org’s ecosystem.

 Another thing to consider is that a BPO’s preferred partner may not be the best tool for your particular brand.
-Many AI tools are good, but they’re not ALL good for EVERY brand, and had you selected the solution yourself, you may have gone with something different.
+Their go-to AI solution may have been selected because it works well for most of their clients.
+It may have been selected because it was the most cost-effective tool, or the simplest to implement.
+It’s important to remember that many AI tools are good, but they’re not ALL good for EVERY brand, and had you selected the solution yourself, you may have gone with something different.

 There’s also the missed opportunity for you and your team to build your own AI expertise.
 At this point, AI literacy isn’t optional for CX leaders.
 It’s a career-critical skill.
-If you rely entirely on your BPO’s solutions, you may delay the development of a skill you’ll need.
+If you rely entirely on your BPO’s solutions, you may delay the development of that skill.
 The brands who will excel over the next decade are the ones who understand how to use AI, how to assess it, how to govern it, and how to evolve with it, not just consume it passively.

-Lastly, when executed well, AI reduces support volume and handle time, which inturn reduces headcount.
+Lastly, when executed well, AI reduces support volume and handle time, which in-turn reduces headcount.
 BPOs usually make their money through headcount.
-While many BPOs genuinely want to bring modern, automated solutions to their clients, and want to improve experiences for customers regardless of what that looks like, their financial models can be at odds with AI initiatives.
+While most BPOs genuinely want to bring modern, automated solutions to their clients, and want to improve customer experiences regardless of the method, their financial models can be at odds with AI initiatives.

 So What Should You Do?